 International Humanitarian Law / International Human Rights Law / Armed Non-State Actors / State Responsibility

-Marco Sassòli is the Director of the Geneva Academy since August 2018 and Professor of International Law at the University of Geneva since 2004.
+Marco Sassòli is Professor of International Law at the University of Geneva since 2004.
 He is also a Commissioner of the International Commission of Jurists (ICJ) since 2013 and Special Advisor (pro bono) on international humanitarian law (IHL) to the Prosecutor of the International Criminal Court.

 He has published widely on IHL, human rights law, international criminal law, the sources of international law, the responsibility of states and non-state actors and Swiss constitutional law.
 He is recognized as a leading expert in IHL.

-Professor Sassòli was Director of the Department of Public International Law and International Organization at the University of Geneva from 2009–2016.
+Professor Sassòli was the Director of the Geneva Academy from August 2018 to August 2020.
+He was also Director of the Department of Public International Law and International Organization at the University of Geneva from 2009–2016.
 From 2001–2003, he taught at the Université du Québec à Montreal, where he remains an associate professor.

 ICRCLLM - Course